Elected Official? Create newsletters in minutes, not hours.

 🔹 Our 6th Cycle Housing Element Annual Progress Report is officially filed with the State.
 Every year, California cities file an APR with the state Department of Housing and Community Development, tracking how we are pacing against our Regional Housing Needs Allocation.
 Under our 6th Cycle (2021 through 2029), Santa Monica is planning for 8,895 new units, with about 70% dedicated to lower-income households.
 That is a fivefold increase over our 5th Cycle allocation of 1,674 units, and the largest housing planning obligation in our City's history.
 This year's APR was submitted on schedule, pulling together data across Planning, Building & Safety, Housing, and other departments.

 → ⚡ Why it matters: Meeting our housing obligations is not abstract.
 It is whether Santa Monica stays a place where teachers, service workers, young families, seniors on fixed incomes, and the next generation of our own kids can actually afford to live.
-The APR is how we hold ourselves accountable to that goal, year by year.
-A sincere thank you to Jing Yeo and the entire Planning team.
+Over 8,000 units puts serious pressure on our infrastructure, and I have yet to see it actually move the needle on affordability.

 🎨 Culture, Parks & Community